All Guides

 The Short Answer

-A couple can live comfortably in Mazatlan for $1,500–$2,500/month USD, depending on lifestyle.
-Single expats can get by on $1,000–$1,800/month.
-Those who want beachfront living, a car, and regular restaurant meals should budget closer to $3,000/month.
+A couple can live well in Mazatlan for $1,500–$2,500/month USD, depending on lifestyle.
+Single expats can manage on $1,000–$1,800/month.
+If you want a beachfront place, a car, and regular restaurant meals, budget closer to $3,000/month.

 Rent